keithaumiller/thetruthperspective/.github/instructions/instructions.instructions.md

 Instead, focus on the fix for the codebase.
 Code is tested on the server, not locally in the workspace.
 Always generate the commit and push commands for the code changes after changes are generated and applied to the workspace.
-Always assume we are troubleshooting on the production server and start with checking the logs for errors.
+Always assume we are troubleshooting on the production server

 # The Truth Perspective Platform - AI Coding Instructions